 Quick and Easy Homemade Butter

-- Double cream (as much or as little as you’d like)
+- 300 ml Double cream - you can use as much or as little as you'd like

 - Whip the cream on high speed until you form butter (you’ll know this has happened as you’ll see quite a lot of liquid in the bottom of the bowl).
 Add salt if you wish to make salted butter.